-A recent article published by Forbes Magazine gives a brief outline of "_The World's Richest Hackers” telling the “once was” stories of these technology pioneers.
-Along with the eight individuals profiled, the article first introduces you to WhatsApp founder Jan Koum briefly discussing how his “net worth suddenly jumped to $6.8 billion last month when his startup was acquired by Facebook.”
+A recent article published by Forbes Magazine gives a brief outline of "_The World's Richest Hackers_" telling the "_once was_" stories of these technology pioneers.
+Along with the eight individuals profiled, the article first introduces you to WhatsApp founder Jan Koum briefly discussing how his "_net worth suddenly jumped to $6.8 billion last month when Facebook acquired his startup._"

-We read on in the article about others including Microsoft founder Bill Gates and co-founder Paul Allen, Apple's Steve Jobs, and Facebook founder Mark Zuckerberg and see that all had beginnings which took a course similar to Koum's.
-This crowd joined the hacking ranks early in life by gaining “unauthorized access to an administrator account” at a major computing corporation, spending time sifting through dumpsters for “printouts of source code“, and “breaking into the network” of a organization that one of these individuals “hoped would hire him to show the company its security vulnerabilities“, according to Forbes.
+We read on in the article about others, including Microsoft founder Bill Gates and co-founder Paul Allen, Apple's Steve Jobs, and Facebook founder Mark Zuckerberg and see that all had beginnings that took a course similar to Koum's.
+This crowd joined the hacking ranks early in life by gaining "_unauthorized access to an administrator account_" at a significant computing corporation, spending time sifting through dumpsters for "_printouts of source code_, "and "_breaking into the network_" of an organization that one of these individuals "_hoped would hire him to show the company its security vulnerabilities_, "according to Forbes.

-Hanni Fakhoury, an attorney with the Electronic Frontier Foundation was quoted in the article to say, “Zuckerberg, Steve Jobs, Bill Gates, Wozniak, Paul Allen, all have told stories or written in autobiographies about how when were younger they engaged in legally questionable activities, and how they used those mostly harmless experiences to create the biggest tech companies in the world.”
-As we read deeper into this article and the profiles of the eight individuals featured, we will discover an interesting history of technology – its past, present and possible future – and the risk, success and ideas that motivate others to follow their paths.
+Hanni Fakhoury, an attorney with the Electronic Frontier Foundation, was quoted in the article to say, "_Zuckerberg, Steve Jobs, Bill Gates, Wozniak, Paul Allen, all had told stories or written in autobiographies about how when they were younger, they engaged in legally questionable activities, and how they used those mostly harmless experiences to create the biggest tech companies in the world._" As we read deeper into this article and the profiles of the eight individuals featured, we will discover an exciting history of technology – it is past, present, and possible future – and the risk, success, and ideas that motivate others to follow their paths.